ValeriaCP/data-harvesting-assignment/README.md

 ### Get a token from Reddit API

-You need to make reddit app to get the client_id and client_secret.
-You can access website to make the reddit app here: [Reddi_APP](https://www.reddit.com/prefs/apps)
+You need to make reddit app to get the client_id and client_secret./n You can access website to make the reddit app here: [Reddit_APP](https://www.reddit.com/prefs/apps)

 ```{r}
 client_id = "your client id"